VictorVillelaS/dnd.srd.5.2.1/README.md

 ### What is a REmastered SRD?

-This is an adaptation of the **Dungeons & Dragons 5th Edition (2024) SRD v5.2.1** converted to Markdown (.MD) for easy export to other publishing formats and utilized in your own 5E projects.
-Please report any issues or discrepancies within the material itself; see Discussions & Issues below.
+This material contains a markdown (.md) adaptation of the publisher's original .PDF documentation (a.k.a SRD) to use and/or export in your own projects via the publisher's guidelines and game license, all contained within the material.
+This material does not contain any content of a proprietary nature or identified as product identity.
+Please report any issues or discrepancies of the converted material; see **REport & REfork** below.

-**The D&D Systems Reference Document (SRD)** contains guidelines for publishing your own Dungeons & Dragons content under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode) (“CC-BY-4.0”).
-The Wizard's OGL and Dungeon Masters Guild offer different kinds of publishing opportunities.
-For an overview of the programs, please visit the official [Wizards SRD page](http://dnd.wizards.com/articles/features/systems-reference-document-srd) to compare the programs.

 [Download](https://github.com/oldmanumby/dnd.srd.5.2.1/archive/refs/heads/main.zip) this markdown SRD in a .ZIP file.